playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 > Unlike the other frameworks, which require you to explicitly name your components, Vue uses the name of your `.vue` file to define the component's name.

-Each Vue component uses an individual `.vue` file to contain all of it's layout, styling, and logic.
-As such, these `.vue` files are often called "Single File Components", or SFCs for short.
+Each Vue component uses an individual `.vue` file to contain all of its layout, styling, and logic.
+As such, these `.vue` files are often called "Single File Components," or SFCs for short.

 While this SFC looks exactly like normal HTML with nothing special added at the moment, that will quickly change as we learn more about Vue.

 <!-- tabs:end -->

-These are called "components".
+These are called "components."
 Components have various aspects to them, which we'll learn about throughout the course of this book.

 We can see that each framework has its own syntax to display these components, but they often share more similarities than you might think.

-Now that we've defined our components there's a question to be asked: how do you _use_ these components in HTML?
+Now that we've defined our components, there's a question to be asked: how do you _use_ these components in HTML?

 # Rendering the App